 Are you interested in learning nuanced ways of applying EFT?
 Or would you like to become more confident in your EFT practice?
 An individualized program of guidance and support from an experienced professional can be just what is needed to take your practice to the next level.

-Either way, an individualized program of guidance and support from an experienced professional can be just what you need.
 My mentoring style is to meet you (or your group) exactly where you are and help you get the most out of your interaction with me.
-I love mentoring tapping professionals, and I look forward to our time together.
+I love mentoring tapping professionals, and I look forward to assisting you.

 EFT Tapping Group Mentoring Calls

 I offer two kinds of group mentoring calls - those for students who have recently completed L1/L2, and certified EFT practitioners looking to fulfill annual mentoring requirements.
 Group mentoring calls can be an affordable way to connect with other tapping professionals, share stories and challenges, and gain valuable insights.